Username378/Improved_YOLOv8s/Readme.md

     YOLOv8l summary: 365 layers, 43691520 parameters, 43691504 gradients, 165.7 GFLOPs
     YOLOv8x summary: 365 layers, 68229648 parameters, 68229632 gradients, 258.5 GFLOPs

 How do you specify which size model to use?
-Suppose I want to choose the size of m model, the "train".
-Py the yaml parameters should be specified as ultralytics/models/v8/yolov8m.yaml.
+Suppose I want to choose the size of m model, the yaml parameters in the train.py should be specified as ultralytics/models/v8/yolov8m.yaml.

 # 6. How to output the parameters and computation of each layer?
 You only need to specify the info parameter in the training command.